hyperledger/bevel/platforms/hyperledger-indy/configuration/roles/setup/stewards/Readme.md

 This task create pull secret of each identity of organization.
 This task calls role from *create/imagepullsecret*
 ### 3. Create Deployment files for Identities
-This task creates Helm releases Indy Ledger Transaction Job for Endorser Identities.
+This task creates Helm releases Indy Ledger Transaction Job for steward Identities.
 It calls a nested_main.yaml task.
 #### Input Variables:
  - component_type: Set, which type of k8s component may be created.
 Default value *node*.
  - component_name: Name of Helm release.
-Default value is {{ organization }}-{{ endorserItem.name }}-node
+Default value is {{ organization }}-{{ stewardItem.name }}-node
  - indy_version: Version of Hyperledger Indy Node.
 Default value is indy-{{ network.version }}
  - release_dir: Release directory, where are stored generated files for gitops.
 Default value: {{ playbook_dir }}/../../../{{ gitops.release_dir }}
- - newIdentity: A list of endorsers in current organization.
+ - newIdentity: A list of stewards in current organization.
  - component_ns: A name of organizatio's namespace.
  - org_vault_url: Vault URL of organization
 ### 4. Wait until identities are creating
 This task is waiting until identity transaction is done.
 #### Input Variables:
  - component_name: A name of current organization.
- - endorsers: A list of endorsers of current organization.
+ - stewards: A list of stewards of current organization.

 ---------------------------------------------------------------------------------------
 nested_main.yaml